close

 dense garden

 Being on the north edge of zone 3a in a region better known for lumber and pulp wood presents gardening challenges.
-They have lots of space where the sun can beat down from above, unobstructed all day long, but the ground tends to be rocky.
+They have lots of space where the sun can beat down from above, unobstructed all day long.
+But the ground tends to be rocky.
 Their growing season typically runs from the beginning of June to the beginning of September.
+By the time I see my first frost in Toronto, their lakes and rivers are frozen and the snow is falling.

 tomatoes